Nexmo/station/_tutorials/fraud-scoring-and-phone-number-verification.md

 ---
 title: Fraud Scoring and Phone Number Verification
 products: number-insight
 description: You can use the Number Insight Advanced and Verify APIs together to build your own fraud detection system.
-With this approach, you can protect your organisation against fraudulent transactions while making the process frictionless for most customers.
+With this approach, you can protect your organization against fraudulent transactions while making the process frictionless for most customers.
 languages:
     - Node
 ---

 # Fraud Scoring and Phone Number Verification

 You can use the [Number Insight Advanced](/number-insight) and [Verify API](/verify/api-reference/)s together to build your own fraud detection system.
-With this approach, you can protect your organisation against fraudulent transactions while making the process frictionless for most customers.
+With this approach, you can protect your organization against fraudulent transactions while making the process frictionless for most customers.

 ## In this tutorial